raccodes09/aloe-living/README.md

 ### Content
 Code from social media links was taken from CI Love Running project

+Code from hero image zoom was taken from CI Love Running project

 ### Media
 Hero image taken from Pexels